Mathuv/guides-django/README.rst

 I am a believer in the community creating things together.
 If you are reading through anything I have written here and find that it is incorrect, outdated or lacking in proper documentation, please feel free to create an issue or fork this repo and make a PR.

-Just want to rach out to the following for contributing.
+Just want to reach out to the following for contributing.
 Thank you!

 `@bdub`_